DAILY WONDER

 You could make some lanterns:

-There are many ways to make lanterns, all of them fun and easy.
-The simplest way is to take a glass jar and, using some white glue mixed with a bit of water and a paint brush, glue bits of coloured tissue paper to the outside of the jar.
+There are many ways to make lanterns, all fun and easy.
+The simplest way is to take a glass jar and, using some white glue mixed with a bit of water and a paintbrush, glue bits of coloured tissue paper to the outside of the jar.
 You can glue at random or make pictures and shapes with the tissue paper, whatever works for your family and your children's age level.
 Adding a handle can be done in various ways, from pipe cleaners to flexible wire; you can even add beads to the handle.

 Picture